Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium/README.md

 # Bayesian distributed lag non-linear models (DLNM) to describe the association between air pollution and COVID-19 in Belgium
 ## About this repository
-This repository contains Rcodes used to generate the results from the paper "Bayesian distributed lag non-linear models (DLNM) to describe the association between air pollution and COVID-19 in Belgium.
+This repository contains Rcodes used to generate the results from the paper "Bayesian distributed lag non-linear models (DLNM) to describe the association between air pollution and COVID-19 in Belgium".

 ## Data
 The raw data are not deposited due to their large size.
 Data can be downloaded or made available on request.
 Following datasets are necessary to run the code: